Saturday, 4 May 2024

 Neoliberal economists constructed a theory to support their views, not surprisingly called neoclassical economics.

 Nonsense!
 Neo-classical econ is 'marginalist'.
 Marshall was one but he turned against women's suffrage.
 Pareto was another.
 His followers tended to be cool with Fascism.
 Abba Lerner, in the Thirties, was trying to convert Trotsky to marginal cost pricing.
-It was only after the war that you have a neo-liberalism which does not give a privileged place to upper class gentlemen- preferably those with considerable inherited country estates and a University education- belonging to the right Race and Christian sect.
+It was only after the war that you have a neo-liberalism which does not give a privileged place to upper class gentlemen- preferably those with considerable inherited wealth, vast ancestral estates, and a University education- belonging to the right Race and Christian sect.

 The name evoked nineteenth-century classical economics, with the “neo” emphasizing it had been put on firmer foundations, which in practice meant putting it into mathematical scribbles.